The Roman Theater Amman is is one of the most beautiful heritage sites in Jordan.

 Out guide believed that a Greek Theater existed in this place before the Roman Empire and Romans continued to use this theater and later generations came to know it as Amman’s Roman Theater.

-I came home and read this paper on Differences between Greek and Roman Theater and yes, it validates everything that our guide told us.
+I came home and read this paper on Differences between Roman and Greek Theater and yes, it validates everything that our guide told us.

 A Roman Theater on its own foundations can be seen at Jerash – The Greco-Roman city not too far from Amman.

-On both sides of this Roman Theater in Amman, there are vaults that I assume would have worked as green rooms in the hay days of the theater.
+On both sides of this Theater, there are vaults that I assume would have worked as green rooms in the hay days of the theater.
 Now they act as museums.
 I explored the Jordan Museum of Popular Traditions located on the right side of the theater.

 The ancient vaults add to the ambiance of the displays.